flatcar-archive/flatcar-docs/docs/container-runtimes/getting-started-with-docker.md

 While the sections above explained how to run a container when configuring it, for a production setup, you should not manually start and babysit containers.

 Instead, create a systemd unit file to make systemd keep that container running.
-See the [Getting Started with systemd](getting-started-with-systemd) for details.
+See [Getting Started with systemd][systemd-getting-started] for details.

 Alternatively, Docker also has a feature to start existing containers on boot, when the container has the `restart` attribute set to `always`.
 This requires the Docker service to get started on boot instead of using the default socket activation that starts on-demand.